-The typical carbons available commercially have a density that ranges from 30 up to 60 grams per cubic centimeter.
-Denser carbon tends to have narrower pores which leave it with a lesser room to accommodate filtrates.
-The limitation in space makes it more prone to clogging that consequently diminishes the lifespan of the filter.
+The typical carbons available have a density that ranges from 30 to 60 grams per cubic centimeter.
+Denser carbon tends to have narrower pores.
+It leaves with a lesser room to accommodate filtrates.
+The limitation in space makes it more prone to clogging that diminishes the lifespan of the filter.

 Meanwhile, carbon with lighter density features wider pores.
-That being said, the structure is spacious enough for small and large particulates to get trapped inside the carbon.
+The structure is spacious enough for small and large particulates to get trapped inside the carbon.
 On that note, this is more ideal for filtration purposes.

-One drawback of activated carbon is its decreased efficiency to air purification when exposed to a highly humid environment.
-That is because the charcoal naturally has tendencies to draw in moisture.
-Given that scenario, the carbon’s pores are filled with more water instead of trapping the airborne contaminants and any untoward odor.
+One drawback of activated carbon is its decreased efficiency of air purification.
+When exposed to a very humid environment, it doesn’t purify the air well.
+That is because the charcoal has tendencies to draw in moisture.
+Given that scenario, the carbon’s pores are filled with more water.
+Instead of trapping the airborne contaminants and any untoward odor.

-In case your grow room has high humidity, then it may be best to acquire a dehumidifier to aid in controlling the excessive moisture in the atmosphere.
-In that way, the function of the activated carbon in terms of air decontamination and odor management is not disrupted.
+In case your grow room has high humidity, then it may be best to get a dehumidifier.
+This will help in controlling the excessive moisture in the atmosphere.
+In that way, the function of the activated carbon to air decontamination and odor management is not disrupted.

 - Filtration demand

 The nature of the cultivars itself also helps to determine how often will you need to replace your carbon filter.
-Just like for instance, it is normal for aromatic plants to release more compounds into the air.
-As a result, the carbon filter is expected to get filled up easily and require more frequent changes.
+For instance, it is normal for aromatic plants to release more compounds into the air.
+As a result, the carbon filter is expected to get filled up fast and needs more frequent changes.